DETAILED ACTION

 performing, via the processor, data interpolation between data samples (Nicolls [0057]: “interpolation can be used to improve the statistical range measurement accuracy”).

-It would have been obvious to one of ordinary skill in the art to modify LaPat and perform data interpolation, as taught by Nicolls.
+It would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify LaPat and perform data interpolation, as taught by Nicolls, with a reasonable expectation of success.
 Interpolation is considered ordinary and well known in the art and is beneficial for improving measurement accuracy (Nicolls [0057]).

-Regarding Claims 11 and 24, LaPat does not explicitly teach – but Nicolls teaches: wherein determining, via the processor, the azimuth and elevation values of the moving target comprises:
+Regarding Claims 11 and 24, LaPat does not explicitly teach – but Nicolls teaches: wherein determining, via the processor, the azimuth and elevation values of the moving object comprises:

 a frame rotation, via the processor, of the coordinate value corresponding to the maximum peak signal in the synthesized distribution of receive power on the sky (Nicolls [0012]: “a projection of the imaging field-of-view on the sky.”; [0026]: “angle”; [0030]: “the system can measure angles using radar or radio interferometry”; Examiner note: tracking an object from a sky projection would require converting pixel/X-Y coordinates of the sky projection into azimuth and elevation coordinates, which is standard in satellite tracking.).

-It would have been obvious to one of ordinary skill in the art to modify LaPat, and perform frame rotations to determine object azimuth and elevation angles, as taught by Nicolls.
+It would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify LaPat, and perform frame rotations to determine object azimuth and elevation angles, as taught by Nicolls, with a reasonable expectation of success.
 Azimuth and elevation angles are considered ordinary and well-known in the art, and are commonly used in celestial/satellite applications.
 Frame rotations are also considered ordinary and well-known, and are necessary to convert pixel or X-Y coordinates values of sky images into azimuth and elevation coordinates.

 Regarding Claims 12 and 25, LaPat does not explicitly teach – but Nicolls teaches: further comprising: